specollective/insights-agent-desktop-app/README.md

 # Insights Agent Desktop App

+🚧 This repository is actively under development and should be consider unstable. 🚧

 This repository houses the code for the Insights Agent desktop application.
-This Electron-based application is designed to be used by individuals who have signed up and been selected to participate in a research study in which participants agree to download the application and enable data collection including the following data points.
+This application is designed to be used by individuals who have signed up and are selected to participate in a research studies where participants download the desktop app and enable data collection of the following data points.

 - device type / operating system
 - application names